sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_06.rst

 The issue
 ~~~~~~~~~

-To see why thit is an issue, the key thing to recognise is that
+To see why this is an issue, the key thing to recognise is that
 *p*-values are *terribly* convenient.
 In practice, the fact that
 we can compute a *p*-value means that we do not actually have to
 specify any α level at all in order to run the test.